Sunday, January 29, 2012

 Not only kings and queens of England but I found out that through this same tree we are connected to President Grover Cleveland as well

-However, we do have Hydes on the tree through my mother's mother's side of the family.
+However, we do have Hydes on the tree through my mother's father's mother's side of the family.

 On the October 28, 1850 census in Royalton, Vermont in the home of Julia Ann Tuller age 15 lived a 51 year old John Robinson, born about 1798-99 in Vermont, like a boarder or partner with her father, Alonzo Charles Tuller.
 He was listed as a farmer.
 I haven't been able to trace him at all.
 He had no wife.
 He was not on the 1860 census but then neither were Abiathar and Julia.
 Then I realized that I did have a John Robinson born in 1798 in Scio, Cayuga, New York.
 Now, the later census did have Abiathar saying he was born in NY.
 Part of Vermont had belonged to NY originally.
 Abiathar's first son was named Rix Robinson.
 Rix was a strange first name.
 I started checking and discovered that Asenath's father was Heman Durkee, Jr. and that his father, Heman Durkee b: 1759 was a Colonel in the Revolutionary War and that he was married to Susanna Rix b: 1764, (my 4th great grandmother) daughter of Elisha Daniel Rix, Deacon and wife Rebecca Johnson!
 I've now traced the Rix family all the say back to 1592 to Robert Rix from Kenninghall, Norfolk, England.